A Message from Dean Celia M. Klin

 About Celia M. Klin

-As the interim dean, she works closely with associate and assistant deans and staff that represent all areas of the college, including academic programs, faculty research, faculty development and alumni engagement.
+As the dean, she works closely with associate and assistant deans and staff that represent all areas of the college, including academic programs, faculty research, faculty development and alumni engagement.

 A cognitive psychologist who conducts research in the field of psycholinguistics, Klin joined Harpur in 1994 as a professor in the Psychology department.